ghulammurtaza/metabase/docs/administration-guide/01-managing-databases.md

 * A direct connection is impossible
 * A direct connection is forbidden due to a security policy

 Sometimes when a data warehouse is inside an enterprise environment, direct connections are blocked by security devices such as firewalls and intrusion prevention systems.
 To work around this many enterprises offer a VPN, a bastion host, or both.
 VPNs are the more convenient and reliable option though bastion hosts are used frequently, especially with cloud providers such as Amazon Web Services where VPC (Virtual Private Clouds) don't allow direct connections.
 Bastion hosts offer the option to first connect to a computer on the edge of the protected network, then from that computer establish a second connection to the data warehouse on the internal network and essentially patch these two connestions together.
-Using the SSH tunneling feature, Metabase is able to automate this process in many cases.
+Using the SSH tunneling feature, eKomi is able to automate this process in many cases.
 If a VPN is available that should be used in preference to SSH tunneling.

 #### How To Use This Feature